Please Log in or Register

 NATO, Russian jets hold first ever joint exercise

 NATO and Russian fighter jets held their first ever joint exercise Tuesday, teaming up in a bid to prevent attacks such as the September 11, 2001 strikes on the United States, a NATO official confirmed.
-“Today was an important step for NATO-Russia relations, and therefore in my opinion, also an important ...
+“Today was an important step for NATO-Russia relations, and therefore in my opinion, also an important step for the world because the threat of terrorism is a common one,” Georges D’hollander, general manager of the ...

 Category: Military Aviation